zfs-old-crap/linkytime/docs/UserGuide.md

 Examples:

-* `add n/Lecture u/https://www.zoom.com d/25-04-2022 1400 dur/2 m/1 r/Y t/recorded t/lecturequiz` creates a meeting called `Lecture`, set to start on 25 April at 2pm and repeats weekly, and is assigned to the first module in the module list.
+* `add n/Lecture u/https://www.zoom.com d/25-04-2022 1400 dur/2 m/1 r/Y t/recorded t/lecturequiz` creates a meeting called `Lecture` with the tags `recorded` and `lecturequiz`, set to start on `25 April 2022 at 2pm` for `2` hours, and is assigned to the first module in the module list.
+This meeting is set to repeat weekly.
 * `add n/Midterm u/https://meet.google.com d/13-05-2022 1000 dur/1.5 m/2 r/N` creates a meeting called `Midterm` on 13 May at 10am and is assigned to the second module in the module list.

 #### List all meetings : `list`